| |

 -

-a gross estate, or from a gift, thereby lowering the
+gross income, from a gross estate, or from a gift,

 -